AdarshAddee/Hacktoberfest-2022-For-All/README.md

 # 🌟Languages
 - 💻 C
 - 💻 C++
-- 💻 HTML
 - 💻 PHP
 - 💻 Python
 - 💻 Java
 - 💻 Javascript

+# 🛡Rules to Contribute
+- ⚓Star this repo to get latest updates.
+- ⚓Give your file a proper extension according to language.
+Ex. .py, .java, .js. html etc.
+- ⚓Name your file related to your topic.
+- ⚓Put your files in correct folder like .py in Python, .js in Javascript etc.
+- ⚓Make sure you have entered your github - username, aim and date in your file as a comment.
+- ⚓Make sure you have entered your name in CONTRIBUTORS.md file as mentioned (It's your responsibility).
+- ⚓You can follow ME😁.

+## 🛡Follow rules strictly for successful merged PR!!!

 # ❄Prgrams
+- ⚡Any Game
+- ⚡Create any pattern
+- ⚡Make any algorithm
 - ⚡Print 1 to 100 without using numbers
 - ⚡Make calculator without using operators in program
-- ⚡Create any pattern
-- ⚡Make any algorithm
-- ⚡Add webpage parts.
 - ⚡Calculate fibonacci series with classes
 - ⚡Calculate factorial with classes
 - ⚡Print IP Address and Hostname
-- ⚡Any Game

-## Don't forget to read the contributing rules mentioned below to be successfully merged your PR and get rewards!!!
+## Don't forget to read the contributing rules above to be successfully merged your PR and get rewards!!!

 🏹 Visit <a href="hacktoberfest.com" target="_blank">Hacktoberfest</a> to get more information about Hacktoberfest 2022!!!

 ✈ Visit <a href="https://hacktoberfest-swag.com" target="_blank">Hacktoberfest-swag</a> to know more about your swags and rewards!!!

-# 🛡Rules to Contribute
-- ⚓Star this repo to get latest updates.
-- ⚓Give your file a proper extension according to language.
-Ex. .py, .java, .js. html etc.
-- ⚓Name your file related to your topic.
-- ⚓Put your files in correct folder like .py in Python, .js in Javascript etc.
-- ⚓Make sure you have entered your github - username in your file as a comment.
-- ⚓Make sure you have entered your name in CONTRIBUTORS.md file as mentioned (It's your responsibility).
-- ⚓You can follow ME😁.
+# 🛡 Strictly follow rules to contribute for successful merged PR!!!

 # Note
 All contributors who have followed the rules to contribute get successfully merged PR.
 Don't forget to follow!!!